 Hardware-wise, the Laser 128 was mostly compatible with IIe and IIc accessories.
 Not all IIe expansion cards worked in its expansion slot, since the IIe’s slots weren’t completely interchangeable.
 But cards that didn’t care what slot they were plugged into worked fine.
 Apple’s 3.5-inch disk drive wouldn’t work on the Laser 128’s built-in disk drive port, but it would work with a controller plugged into its expansion slot or separately-sold expansion chassis.

 Critics didn’t like the external expansion slot, since it left the circuit board exposed and invited accidents.
-The optional $89 expansion chassis made the expandability more practical, providing two slots and enclosing the cards.
+The FCC didn’t like it either, and that led to the optional $89 expansion chassis.
+The expansion chassis provided two slots and enclosing the cards.
 But the expansion chassis was bulky, boxy, and unweildy.
 It worked, but it left a big rectangular box hanging off the left-hand side of the machine.